 A cute coat, a few stylish sweaters, and some comfortable but attractive pants are your go-tos here.
 It still rains, so if you can opt for a jacket that is both warm and waterproof, so much the better.
 Bring a scarf, a nice winter hat, and some fashionable gloves to ward off the chills.
 Temperatures average between 40°F to 50°F (4°C to 10°C).

-Sightseeing on foot – There are loads of historical buildings, winding streets, museums and breathtaking canals to be explored in Amsterdam.
+– There are loads of historical buildings, winding streets, museums and breathtaking canals to be explored in Amsterdam.
 Bring comfortable sneakers or boots, as well as clothes that will be comfortable to wear from day to night.
 Think worn-in jeans, loose dresses, and t-shirts.
 Bring your rain gear in case you get stuck waiting in line for an hour in front of Anne Frank’s house!

 Cycling through the city – Amsterdam is best explored by bike, and you can find spots to rent bikes all around the city, and probably at your hostel or hotel.
 Flexible and comfortable casual clothing will suit you well for this, as well as tennis shoes or sturdy boots.
 Make sure to bring a hat and gloves if it is chilly.